HilscherAutomation/netPI-nodered/README.md

 #### Privileged mode

 The privileged mode option needs to be activated to lift the standard Docker enforced container limitations.
-With this setting the container and the applications inside are the getting (almost) all capabilities as if running on the Host directly.
+With this setting the container and the applications inside are the getting (almost) all capabilities as if running on the host directly.

 #### Environment variables

-For netPI RTE 3 target only:
+For netPI RTE 3 and netFIELD Connect targets only:

-The type of field network protocol can be specified that is loaded into netX industrial network controller through the following variable
+The type of field network protocol supported by the fieldbus nodes can be specified with the following variable

-* **FIELD** with value `pns` to load PROFINET IO device or value `eis` to load EtherNet/IP adapter network protocol
+* **FIELD** with value `pns` to load PROFINET IO device or value `eis` to load EtherNet/IP adapter network protocol.
+If the value is set to `none` the fieldbus nodes are not available at all.

-### Container deployment
+### Container deployments

+Pulling the image may take 10 minutes.

+#### netPI example

 STEP 1.
-Open netPI's website in your browser (https).
+Open netPI's web UI in your browser (https).

 STEP 2.
 Click the Docker tile to open the [Portainer.io](http://portainer.io/) Docker management user interface.